devimteam/microgen/README.md

 | Cache middleware  | ./middleware/cache.go  |  Adds methods if they were missed.
 Checks function names to understand it.|

 ## Example
-You may find examples in `example` directory, where `svc` contains all, what you need for successful generation, and `generated` contains what you will get after `microgen`.
+You may find examples in `examples` directory, where `svc` contains all, what you need for successful generation, and `generated` contains what you will get after `microgen`.

 Follow this short guide to try microgen tool.